SalinatedCoffee/SalinatedCoffee/README.md

 ### Welcome!

-I am an aspiring software engineer with a backend technology-focused skill set.
+I am an aspiring software engineer with a skill set focused on backend technologies.

 *"If I cannot do great things, I can do small things in a great way."*